What You Need to Know About Radiation Therapist

-Occupation Description Provide radiation therapy to patients as prescribed by a radiologist according to established practices and standards.
+Job Description: Provide radiation therapy to patients as prescribed by a radiologist according to established practices and standards.
 Duties may include reviewing prescription and diagnosis; acting as liaison with physician and supportive care personnel; preparing equipment, such as immobilization, treatment, and protection devices; and maintaining records, reports, and files.
 May assist in dosimetry procedures and tumor localization.

-Daily Life Of a Radiation Therapist
+A Day in the Life of a Radiation Therapist

 - Photograph treated area of patient and process film.